-As noted, diagnosis of BPD can lead to rejection by the mental health system, resulting in clinician reluctance in making a diagnosis associated with stigma [180].
-There can also be a general reluctance by patients and their families to explore the psychologic origins and conflicts related to personality disorders, and this may encourage a diagnosis of MDD or bipolar disorder because a "chemical imbalance" can represent a preferable and more palatable diagnostic conclusion [181].
+As noted, diagnosis of BPD can lead to rejection by the mental health system, resulting in clinician reluctance in making a diagnosis associated with stigma [152].
+There can also be a general reluctance by patients and their families to explore the psychological origins and conflicts related to personality disorders, and this may encourage a diagnosis of MDD or bipolar disorder because a "chemical imbalance" can represent a preferable and more palatable diagnostic conclusion [153].
+Structural stigma involves societal-level conditions, cultural norms, and organizational policies that inhibit the opportunities, resources, and well-being of people living with BPD [154].